ruohan-zhong/Nematostella-ONR/README.md

 The processed single-cell Seurat object, `nv_oral_seurat.RDS`, is provided with the single-cell RNA-seq dataset and is not included in this repository.

 Additional source data and imaging data associated with the study are available through the Stowers Original Data Repository (ODR).

-## Reference genome

-RNA-seq analyses used the *Nematostella vectensis* jaNemVect1.1 reference genome assembly:

-**NCBI accession: GCF_932526225.1**

-## Running the analyses

-Scripts are organized by analysis type and figure.
-Small gene lists and figure input files are included in the corresponding analysis directories.

-Large sequencing datasets and processed objects should be downloaded from the associated data repositories as needed.

-## Citation

-If you use this code, please cite the associated publication:

-Zhong R, Seidel CW, Klompen AML, Gibson MC.
-*Morphological, molecular, and behavioral characterization of a ganglion-like oral nerve ring in the sea anemone Nematostella vectensis.*
-Nature Communications. [publication DOI to be added]

-Archived code release:

-[Zenodo DOI to be added]